Samatar26/redux-blog/Learnings.md

 Lodash has a method called `_.mapKeys(array, object property)` which makes it really easy to turn an array of objects into an object where the keys are the postids.
 MapKeys' first argument expects an array and the second argument is the property we want to pull off of each object to use as the key of the resulting object.

+It also has a helper function called `_.map` which is useful when you're mapping through an object.
+In terms of performance, Object.keys is better than a for in.
+But neither beats a traditional for loop.
+So you could create an array of keys using `Object.keys(obj)` and loop through them using a for loop.

 ### Shortcut Action creator

 In the past we've made use of the connect helper by defining the mapDispatchToProps function whenever we wanted to get action creator directly into our component so we can call it of the props object.